SalvoLunar/maynooth-fc-hugo/site/content/mission/_index.md

       financial resources necessary to achieve our goal for continuous development; and to uphold our standards and facilities.
 We do all of this for the benefit of our members and the wider community.
+  - heading: Codes of Principles & Best Practice
+    imageUrl: /img/65054141_2539400102789805_2308267329273724928_n.jpg
+    text: >-
+      Maynooth Town FC is a community club that supports the opportunity for all young players in our community to participate in, develop their skills and enjoy soccer at a level appropriate to their ability.

+      The Club have drawn up a Code of Principles & Best Practice document to outline what we regard as best practice for our club.
+We invite everyone to become familiar with these principles.

+      If your son or daughter is interested in playing soccer, please contact the Club Secretary, Miriam Murphy, on 086-1060654 or by email: miriammtfc@outlook.com

+      **Download the Code of Principles & Best Practice document here.**

+      **MTFC Executive | November 2020**
 ---